-Also, these individuals face certain barriers that prevent them from getting access to proper treatment.
+Also, these individuals face specific barriers that prevent them from getting access to proper treatment.

 These barriers include:

-- The requirement to have either an honorable or general discharge in order to receive medical benefits from the Department of Veterans Affairs (VA)
+- The requirement to have either an honorable or general discharge to receive medical benefits from the Department of Veterans Affairs (VA)

 - Long waiting lists at VA-assigned medical centers